angular/angular/aio/content/guide/creating-libraries.md

 An application installs many Angular libraries from npm into its `node_modules` directory.
 However, the code in these libraries cannot be bundled directly along with the built application as it is not fully compiled.
-To finish compilation, you can use the Angular linker.
+To finish compilation, use the Angular linker.

 For applications that don't use the Angular CLI, the linker is available as a Babel plugin.
-You can use the Babel plugin using the module `@angular/compiler-cli/linker/babel` to incorporate into your builds.
+Use the Babel plugin using the module `@angular/compiler-cli/linker/babel` to incorporate into your builds.
-For example, you can integrate the plugin into a custom Webpack build by registering the linker as a plugin for `babel-loader`.
+For example, integrate the plugin into a custom Webpack build by registering the linker as a plugin for `babel-loader`.

 Previously, if you ran `yarn install` or `npm install` you had to re-run `ngcc`.
 Now, libraries only need to be processed by the linker a single time, regardless of other npm operations.